iut-ibk/DynaMind-ToolBox/doc/module.rst

 Module Initialisation
 =====================
-Lets take closer look at the module initialisation.
-The idea of the module initialisation is to make the parameters and data used by the module transparent to the simulation and its users.
-The initialisation distinguishes between two sections.
-(1) the parameter definition;
+Lets take a closer look at the module initialisation.
+The idea of the module initialisation is to make the parameters and data used by the module transparent to the simulation and to the users.
+The initialisation distinguishes between (1) the parameter definition;
-which describes parameter that can be set by the user. (ii) the data stream definition; which defines the needed, generated and modified data in terms of geometry types and attributes.
+which describes parameter that can be set by the user and (2) the data stream definition; which defines the needed, generated and modified data in terms of geometry types and attributes.

-Parameter Definition
+Parameter definition
 --------------------
-Parameter defined in the initialisation section can be modified by the user.
+Parameter defined in the initialisation can be modified by the user.
 A parameter can be added using ``self.createParameter("ParameterName", TYPE, "description")``.
 To initalise the parameter with a default value use ``self.ParameterName = foo``.

 Parameters, once generated, are managed by DynaMind.
 This means that every time before the DMP is called the module parameter values are updated.
 Further, parameters